digital-agenda-data/scoreboard.docker/README.md

 * <SCOREBOARDBASE_URL> host should be pointing to the server you are installing the stack in /etc/hosts
 * The configuration files from the repository are an example of a <SCOREBOARDBASE_URL> that is configured on a different port than 80
-* The **elda** container needs access to the external SPARQL link from inside the container.
-If you are using /etc/hosts, the url will need to be redirected to the NGINX server.
-That is why the NGINX exposed port must be added to NGINX configuration, in the server that has the /sparql location configured.
 * If you are changing the default URLs from the .env.DEV file, you also need to updated them accordingly in the NGINX configuration file - nginx/project-DEV.conf